Singapore

-As a highly developed country, Singapore has the highest PPP-adjusted GDP per capita in the world, and is the only country in Asia with a AAA sovereign credit rating from all major rating agencies.
-Identified as a tax haven, it is a major aviation, financial, and maritime shipping hub and has consistently been ranked as one of the most expensive cities for expatriates and foreign workers.
-Singapore ranks highly in key social indicators: education, healthcare, quality of life, personal safety, infrastructure, and housing, with a home-ownership rate of 88 per cent.
-Singaporeans enjoy one of the longest life expectancies, fastest Internet connection speeds, lowest infant mortality rates, and lowest levels of corruption in the world.
+As a highly developed country, Singapore has the highest PPP-adjusted GDP per capita in the world and is the only country in Asia with a AAA sovereign credit rating from all major rating agencies.
+Identified as a tax haven, it is a major aviation, financial and maritime shipping hub and has consistently been ranked as one of the most expensive cities for expatriates and foreign workers.
+Singapore ranks highly in key social indicators: education, healthcare, housing, peacefulness, passport strength, personal safety and infrastructure, with a high home-ownership rate.
+Singaporeans enjoy one of the longest life expectancies, fastest Internet connection speeds, lowest infant mortality rates and lowest levels of corruption in the world.
 Singapore is organised into five regions, 55 planning areas and hundreds of subzones.
-It has the third highest population density of any country, although there are numerous green and recreational spaces as a result of urban planning.
-With a multicultural population and in recognition of the cultural identities of the major ethnic groups within the nation, Singapore has four official languages: English, Malay, Mandarin, and Tamil.
+It has the second highest population density of any country, although there are numerous green and recreational spaces as a result of urban planning.
+With a multicultural population and in recognition of the cultural identities of the country's major ethnic groups, Singapore has four official languages: English, Malay, Mandarin and Tamil.
 English is the common language, with exclusive use in numerous public services.
 Multi-racialism is enshrined in the constitution and continues to shape national policies.

 Singapore is a parliamentary republic and its legal system is based on common law.
 While it is constitutionally a multi-party democracy where free elections are regularly held, it functions as a de facto one-party state, with the People's Action Party (PAP) maintaining continuous political dominance since 1959.
 The PAP's longstanding control has resulted in limited political pluralism and a highly centralised governance structure over national institutions.
-One of the five founding members of ASEAN, Singapore is also the headquarters of the Asia-Pacific Economic Cooperation Secretariat, the Pacific Economic Cooperation Council Secretariat, and is the host city of many international conferences and events.
-Singapore is also a member of the United Nations, the World Trade Organization, the East Asia Summit, the Non-Aligned Movement, and the Commonwealth of Nations.
+One of the five founding members of ASEAN, Singapore is also the headquarters of the Asia-Pacific Economic Cooperation Secretariat, the Pacific Economic Cooperation Council Secretariat and is the host city of many international conferences and events.
+Singapore is also a member of the United Nations, the World Trade Organization, the East Asia Summit, the Non-Aligned Movement and the Commonwealth of Nations.